dnth/dvc-fastai-fastdup/README.md

 `models/` - Stores the model trained with fastai.
 Tracked by DVC.

 `fastdup_report` - Stores the artifacts from running fastdup.
+Tracked by Git.

 ## Commands